Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Related work

-\textbf{Convergence of Neural Networks.} There is many existing literature focusing on understanding the convergence of neural networks, particularly in the overparameterized regime.
-The neural tangent kernel (NTK) framework, introduced by \citet{jacot2018neural}, has led to a series of convergence results showing that when the network width is sufficiently large---typically a high-order polynomial in the number of samples $N$, network depth $L$, and inverse of angle between data---(stochastic) gradient descent can drive the training loss to zero exponentially \citep{allen2019convergence, du2019gradient, lee2019wide, zou2020gradient, zou2019improved, ji2019polylogarithmic, chen2020much, song2019quadratic, oymak2020toward}.
+\textbf{Convergence of Neural Networks.} In the overparameterized regime, the neural tangent kernel (NTK) framework, introduced by \citet{jacot2018neural}, has led to a series of convergence results showing that when the network width is sufficiently large---typically a high-order polynomial in the number of samples $N$, network depth $L$, and inverse of angle between data---(S)GD with infinitesimal learning rates can drive the training loss to zero exponentially \citep{allen2019convergence, du2019gradient, lee2019wide, zou2020gradient, zou2019improved, ji2019polylogarithmic, chen2020much, song2019quadratic, oymak2020toward}.
 However, in the NTK regime, networks essentially behave as linear models and do not exhibit meaningful feature learning.
-To address this limitation, recent work has moved toward analyzing feature learning beyond the NTK regime. \citet{yang2020feature} introduced the $\mu$P framework and the tensor program methodology in infinite-width networks.
-Building on this, \citet{chen2022feature} studied feature learning under gradient flow, while \citet{chen2025global} extended the analysis to stochastic gradient descent, establishing global convergence in the $\mu$P limit. \citet{ba2022high} focused on the very first step of gradient descent in two-layer networks.
-There are also many work investigating feature learning in structured data settings \citet{allen2020towards, allen2022feature, cao2022benign, shi2021theoretical, telgarsky2022feature}.
-Another line of work adopts a mean-field perspective \citep{song2018mean, chizat2018global, rotskoff2018neural, wei2019regularization, chen2020generalized, sirignano2020mean, fang2021modeling} and dynamical mean-field theory perspective \citep{bordelon2022self,bordelon2023dynamics}.
-Recently, \citet{han2025precise} developed a distributional view of GD under feedforward network with finite width under non-infinitesimal learning rates.
-In contrast to these approaches, which typically assume fixed architectures and/or infinitesimal learning rates, our work introduces tools applicable to a broad class of analytic and poly-smooth networks and remains effective under larger learning rates, offering a theoretical foundation for convergence in more practical, complex architectures.
+To address this limitation, recent work has moved towards analyzing feature learning, using either gradient flow or finite number of large steps \citet{yang2020feature,chen2022feature,chen2025global,ba2022high,allen2020towards, allen2022feature, cao2022benign, shi2021theoretical, telgarsky2022feature}.
+Another line of work adopts a mean-field perspective \citep{song2018mean, chizat2018global, rotskoff2018neural, wei2019regularization, chen2020generalized, sirignano2020mean, fang2021modeling}, dynamical mean-field theory perspective \citep{bordelon2022self,bordelon2023dynamics}, and distributional perspective \citet{han2025precise}.
+In contrast to these approaches, which typically assume fixed architectures and/or infinitesimal learning rates, our work introduces tools applicable to a broad class of networks and remains effective under larger learning rates, offering a theoretical foundation for convergence in more practical and complex settings.

 \textbf{Residual Connections.} Residual connections have been widely studied for their theoretical and practical benefits in deep learning. \citet{hardt2016identity} showed that deep linear residual networks exhibit no spurious local optima and maintain strong expressivity, a result further supported by \citet{liu2019towards}, who demonstrated the absence of spurious minima in residual architectures. \citet{huang2020deep} highlighted the role of residual connections in preserving learnability across depth, while \citet{scholkemper2024residual} found that they help mitigate oversmoothing in graph neural networks.
 In the context of transformers, \citet{qin2025convergence} showed that residual connections improve the conditioning of output matrices in single-layer architectures with feedforward network and attention.
 In contrast to these works, our study analyzes general and more complex architectures and provides a theoretical explanation based on measure theory and differential topology for the intrinsic non-degeneracy of the layerwise mapping induced by residual connections throughout training.